Who we are

 - Station No. 3 in the Highlands is manned with two people.

-- Station No. 4 near the Highlands Gate is manned with two people.
+- Station No. 4 near the Highlands Gate is manned with four people.

 Two office personnel work Monday through Friday at Station No. 1, handling office administrative duties as the Patients Account Coordinator and the Administrative Assistant to the Fire Chief.